ABUBAKAR-DAHIR/STUDENTIST/README.md

 **💡 Fun Fact:** I built this whole landing page and its backend from scratch in around **2 days** just for fun and to push my limits.

+## NOTE
+The repo for the backend of this project is: https://github.com/ABUBAKAR-DAHIR/STUDENTIST_BACKEND

 ---